goschtl/zope/bluebream/website/docs/v1.0/manual/functionaltesting.rst

 Introduction
 ------------

 In this chapter, you will learn more about functional testing.
-A doctest based package (``zope.testbrowser``) is used in Zope 3 for functional testing.
+A doctest based package (``zope.testbrowser``) is used in BlueBream for functional testing.
 Unlike unit tests, functional tests are user interface (view) oriented.

 zope.testbrowser